dmnbars/zoom-bookmarks/README.md

 # zoom-bookmarks

-simple extension for storing and launching rooms bookmarks for zoom without needs to add approve for Raycast app in Zoom
+Simple extension for storing and join to Zoom meetings.

+This extension does not require approval for Raycast app in Zoom.